eWert-Online/OSnap/README.md

 In decending order of priority (top ones are more important):

-- [ ] **Add cleanup command**:
-      Remove base images which are not used anymore, because the test file was removed.
 - [ ] **Listen for network requests**:
       Wait for specific network requests to finish, before taking the screenshot.
 For example: Wait for a failed login attempt to come back, to screenshot the error state
 - [ ] **Wait for dom events**: